 “When I visited I could tell everyone was a family here and everyone cared not only about what students are doing but why they are doing it,” said Caitlin.

 Since coming to the Whitman School, O’Hara has become the project leader for Team Guatemala, an Enactus project that sells products made by women in Guatemala and sends the proceeds back in the form of scholarships for their daughters.
 As the project leader, she has spent significant time training new members on how to run sales and hopefully, run the entire project in the future.
-She’s also been involved in a number of different organizations at Syracuse University such as the Women’s Club Softball Team, Global Abroad Ambassadors and the honors college.
+In addition to working with Team Guatemala, O’Hara has been involved in a number of different organizations at Syracuse University such as the Women’s Club Softball Team, Global Abroad Ambassadors, Whitman Ambassadors and the honors college.
+She studied abroad in Hong Kong, China where she completed a full-time five-week internship with the intellectual property and technology, media and telecommunication department of Mayer Brown JSM.

 O’Hara spent last summer interning in the audit department of PwC, a global accounting service that handles public and private clients.